Southern Yakutia (Sakha)

 assuming that committed socialists would be forced to crawl and live off their

 handouts and soup kitchens.
-My desire is to show them how dynamic a socialist
+I desire to show them how dynamic a socialist can

-can be in a laissez-faire system.
+be in a laissez-faire system.
 Mark my words, Comrade Boris!
-I will show
+I will show them

 capitalism,” Taidje said scornfully.